Keith's pages:

 If you have a Java-enabled browser (so can view applets)

-and would be interested to see where I have reached
+and would be interested to see where I earlier reached

 in learning about Java programming, you can go to